- User-based Services (Exchange, OneDrive)

 Designing jobs for SharePoint can become a bit challenging for larger environments.
 In theory you can add as many sites into a single job as described in the configuration maximums.
 We strongly recommend keeping the amount of SharePoint pages to process within a single job much lower.

 A way to split SharePoint sites into different jobs can be done dynamically by using PowerShell scripting.
-You can find an example in the VeeamHub which will add the SharePoint sites based on the first letter of the name.
+You can find an example in the VeeamHub which will add SharePoint sites and Teams to jobs by respecting a defined maximum of objects.

 Additional knowledge: There are some points you need to think of when it comes to SharePoint, such as how many SharePoint sites need to be protected or how many libraries are in the sites.
 A site with multiple libraries can be protected faster than a site with the same files within one library.
 In average we could see 1-2TB of data being protected from a customer tenant per day.
 But this can increase with a higher amount a ser’s in a tenant as Microsoft describes in their Application Throttling document.